 Some users report that updating their Windows 10 to the latest build using the Windows Update service fixed the issue.
 So before trying any of the solutions listed below, do check for updates.

 What to do if Shockwave Flash Player Crashes in Windows 10

 - Use a different browser

 Solution 1 – Use default audio drivers

-According to some users it seems that Windows 10 has issues with Flash and your audio drivers, so the best solution might be to uninstall your current audio drivers and use the default ones.
+According to some users, it seems that some Windows 10 issues are triggered by Flash and your audio drivers.
+So the best solution might be to uninstall your current audio drivers and use the default ones.
 To that follow these instructions: